llnut/Sorahk/README.md

 - **Side Button 1**: `XBUTTON1`, `X1`, `MB4`
 - **Side Button 2**: `XBUTTON2`, `X2`, `MB5`

+**HID Devices (Gamepads/Joysticks):**
+- Button IDs are captured through GUI automatically
+- First-time device activation required to establish baseline
+- Supports single button and combo key mapping
+- Example format: `GAMEPAD_045E_028E_A`, `JOYSTICK_046D_C21D_B1`

 **GUI Capture Notes:**
 - **Print Screen (SNAPSHOT)**: Requires two key presses to capture reliably due to Windows API timing constraints
 - **Windows Keys (LWIN/RWIN)**: Can be captured, but will trigger the Start menu; return to the application to verify capture success
+- **HID Devices**: First-time use triggers activation dialog; press and release a single button to establish baseline
+- **HID Combo Keys**: Press all desired buttons, then release all to capture the combination
 - **Other Keys**: All other keys (including Pause, Scroll Lock) can be captured with a single press

-Full support for standard Windows virtual key codes and mouse buttons is included.
+Full support for standard Windows virtual key codes, mouse buttons, and HID controllers is included.

 ---